-The final version of the Network Intercommunication Security module utilizes a message broker incorporated with the most widely used open-source identity and management sub-system (Keycloak) and the Identity and Management sub-module of NEMO.
-In that respect it enables secure and authenticated communication and synchronization among the NEMO modules supporting secure message routing, queuing, and transformation and thus allowing the loose coupling of the message sender and the receiver.
+The final version of the Network Intercommunication Security module utilizes a message broker incorporated with the most widely used open-source identity and management sub-system (Keycloak25) and the Identity and Management sub-module of NEMO.
+In management sub-system (Keycloak25) and the Identity and Management sub-module of NEMO.
+In management sub-system (Keycloak25) and the Identity and synchronization among the NEMO modules supporting secure message routing, queuing, and transformation and thus allowing the loose coupling of the message sender and the receiver.
 The Network Intercommunication Security module, as it has been proved in the last phase of the project, supports full flexibility and efficient intercommunication of the NEMO modules while also triggering high reliability and scalability.

 NEMO's source code projects on the Eclipse Foundation Gitlab, starting with the "meta-Orchestratorapi", will feature CICD recipes to build and produce cybersecurity metadata artefacts such as SBOM and cryptographic signatures.
-This enforcement of cybersecurity supply chain workflows, or SSDLC, strengthens the level of cybersecurity of NEMO's software solutions and helps in meeting requirements from the European Cyber Resilient Act and NIS2 directives.
+This enforcement of cybersecurity supply chain workflows, or SSDLC, strengthens the level of cybersecurity of NEMO's software solutions and helps in meeting requirements from the European Cyber Resilient Act and MS2 directives.